Hostel life and How to Survive it

 They have a provisional store located close by and also have the availability of both vegetarian (Ananya) and non-vegetarian (Ashraya) messes within the hostel campus.

 NLB is located further ahead from the 6th block.
 NLB or the New Ladies Block is also among the more expensive hostels.
 It has gym equipment, but no night canteen.
 The rooms are pretty well furnished and you can get it cleaned on alternate days.
 NLB, like blocks 18-20, has a small sink and shelves.
 The block has a nice garden in front with benches to enjoy it.
 The furnishing is top notch with good beds and big desks.
 These blocks also get stuffy during the even semester, owing to bad ventilation and the general humidity.
 The ground floor of this block provides an AC option but is one of the most expensive hostel options.
-This block is also fairly close to the food court and Kamath Circle.
+This block is also fairly close to the Food Court and Student Plaza.

 For additional information: